Skip to main content

 Lift Community Voices

-Equitable access to resources impacts each person's ability to thrive and is affected by all types of societal factors such as education, food access, housing, employment, environment, etc. Achieving health equity therefore requires engaging community members with lived experience, policymakers, and subject matter experts of various social issues.
-Our community-based participatory research projects seek guidance and collaboration from community leaders and organizations from the research design to the impact that persists beyond the completion of the projects.
+Equitable access to resources impacts each person's ability to thrive and is influenced by various societal factors such as education, food access, housing, employment, and the environment.
+Achieving health equity therefore requires engaging community members with lived experience, policymakers, and subject matter experts across different social issues.
+Our community-based participatory research projects seek guidance and collaboration from community leaders and organizations throughout the research process, from design to the lasting impact that continues beyond the completion of the projects.

 Apply Health Equity Lens to Public Policies